jbl428/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

   mempty = empty_
 ```

-And now, instead of using our own `concatStructure`, we can use the library function
+And now, instead of using our own `concatStructure`, we can use the library function:

 ```hs
 mconcat :: Monoid a => [a] -> a